How requests for information are handled at the station

 Information points, help points and contact centres

 The meeting point for booked Passenger Assist will be at the ticket office, the gateline (if there is one), or the platform office.
-At unstaffed stations when boarding a service with on board staff, please wait on the platform.
-You can check out our station information page where you'll find each station meeting point is listed.
+At unstaffed stations when boarding a service with on-board staff, please wait on the platform.
+You can check out our station information page where you'll find station meeting point(s) listed.

 If you need information about the accessibility of other forms of transport from the station (such as buses, London Underground, trams, metro and taxis), our staff will do the best they can to help you.
-They may not have access to this information but they will be able to help you with where you can find it.
+They may not have access to this information, but they will be able to help you with where you can find it.

-We’ll make sure that information regarding the services we provide is kept up to date and continuously made available to other train companies and station operators – including information regarding delays, diversions or other events that may impact your journey.
+We’ll make sure that information regarding the services we provide is kept up to date and continuously made available to other train companies and station operators – including information regarding delays, diversions, or other events that may impact your journey.

 If you require live train running information on the day of travel then please speak to a member of station staff, use the Southeastern app, follow us on X @Se_Railway or use our journey planner.
 Our customers can also contact us on WhatsApp 07866 002 690.